AliTalebi/AsanPardakht/README.md

 for Console App Scheduler what you need is only build and start the app (using visual studio or double click on .exe file), database will be created

+# Authorization

+basic authorization and default user and pass for calling apis: ali.talebi:123

 # Tests
 under development